Shayne668/bovi-analytics-website/README.md

     separately.
 2. Open `bovi-analytics.Rproj` to open an [RStudio Project](https://r4ds.had.co.nz/workflow-projects.html).
-3. If it’s not installed already, R *should* try to install the [{renv}
+3. If it's not installed already, R *should* try to install the [{renv}
     package](https://rstudio.github.io/renv/) when you open the RStudio
     Project for the first time.
-If you don’t see a message about package installation, install it yourself by running
+If you don't see a message about package installation, install it yourself by running
     `install.packages("renv")` in the R console.
 4. Run `renv::restore()` in the R console to install all the required